-October 8, 2020 — Every year, Netherland-based student company TU/ecomotive produces an electric car with a team of 21 BA students from the Eindhoven University of Technology, in the aim of showing the world that the hypothetical, sustainable car of the future, can be a reality today.
+October 8, 2020 — Every year, Netherland-based student company TU/Ecomotive produces an electric car with a team of 21 BA students from the Eindhoven University of Technology, with the aim of showing the world that the hypothetical, sustainable car of the future, can be a reality today.

-The design of the sixth TU/ecomotive car, Luca, was revealed October 8, 2020.
+The design of the sixth TU/Ecomotive car, Luca, was revealed on October 8, 2020.
 With this zero-waste car, the team wants to show that waste can be a valuable material with a multitude of applications.

 Luca is designed to be highly energy-efficient.
 The car’s in-wheel motors mitigate losses in the drivetrain, and the two electric motors have a combined power of 15 kW, powered by six modular battery packs.
 The packs are easily replaceable, so that when new technology is available in the future they can be seamlessly substituted by full packs and more modern batteries.

 The next step for TU/ecomotive is to obtain a license plate for Luca.
 By ensuring that the car is road-legal, the team wants to prove that sustainable innovation is readily available to implement across the automotive industry.

 — PHOTO 1 —

 UBQ Materials was founded in 2012 by entrepreneurs Rabbi Yehuda Pearl and Jack (Tato) Bigio.
 A certified B-Corp, Israel-based UBQ Materials envisions a world where finite resources are infinitely reused.
 UBQ Materials makes household waste a renewable resource; through its patented process, unsorted waste becomes UBQ™ material, an infinitely renewable thermoplastic resource with ever-expanding applicability.
 Learn more about UBQ Materials on its website, Facebook, LinkedIn, Twitter, and Instagram.